lancerael/pi/src/packages/styles/docs/customThemes.md

 You can also generate themes by using the converter below.

-Visit the style generator at <a href="https://theme.numl.design/" target="_blank">https://theme.numl.design/</a> to generate your theme.
+You can use the Numl thene generator at <a href="https://theme.numl.design/" target="_blank">https://theme.numl.design/</a> to generate a new theme.
 When you are done, select <em>Colors</em> from the output and download the JSON.
-You can then paste the JSON here to generate a new theme.
-Paste the JSON into the `INPUT` and take the theme from the `output`
+You can then paste the JSON here to generate a new Pi theme.
+Paste the JSON into the `INPUT` and take the theme from the `OUTPUT`

-All existing themes are made using this process.